Create a Charming Spring Vase from a Glass Bottle Using Decoupage Magic

 Vellum or Washi stickers

-Before you start painting, make sure your bottle is clean and dry.
-If you're using a recycled bottle, like I did, you may have to get some Goo Gone to get any sticky stuff off from removing the label.
+Before you start painting, ensure your bottle is clean and dry.
+If you're using a recycled bottle, you may need some Goo Gone to remove any sticky residue from the label.

-Use Mod Podge to seal the stickers and smooth out any little bumps that may have been created attaching the stickers.
-I chose to use matte Mod Podge.
+Use Mod Podge to seal the stickers and smooth out any bumps.
+I recommend using matte Mod Podge for a non-glossy finish.

-If you're using a recycled bottle, it's likely to have ridges from having a twist-off cap.
-If that's the case, gluing ribbon over the ridges makes it look even nicer.
+If you’re using a recycled bottle, it may have ridges from a twist-off cap.
+Gluing ribbon over these ridges enhances the bottle's appearance.

-The ribbon is a nice touch, even if your bottle has no ridges.
+The ribbon adds a lovely touch, even if the bottle has no ridges.

 Project FAQs